gertingold/tools4scicomp/presentation/05_runtime.md

 * A better solution starts at the last line and works its way upwards.
 * For this solution, the run-time increases only *quadratically* with the problem size. <carbon-face-satisfied class="text-green-800 text-3xl" />
+* Polynomial is better than exponential, but for a given problem size, the prefactor may also be relevant.